 Special Note Regarding Forward-Looking Information 2

 Background and overall performance 3

-Selected annual information 10
+Selected annual information 11

 Results of operations 11

-Summary of quarterly results 11
+Summary of quarterly results 12

-Liquidity 12
+Liquidity, Financial Condition and Going Concern 13

-Capital resources 12
+Capital Management 14

-Off balance sheet arrangements 13
+Off balance sheet arrangements 14

-Compensation of Key Management Personnel 13
+Compensation of Key Management Personnel

-Outstanding share data 13
+Outstanding share data 15

-Proposed transactions 14
+Proposed transactions 15

-Subsequent Events
+Subsequent Events 15

+Accounting Standards

-Financial instruments 15
+Financial instruments 17

-Changes in accounting policies 17
+Changes in accounting policies

-New accounting standards 17

-Risks and uncertainties 18
+Risks and uncertainties 19

+Legal Proceedings 23

-April 23, 2019
+April 28, 2020

-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2018 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 23, 2019 (the "Report Date").
-The Report should be read in conjunction with the consolidated financial statements including the notes thereto for the years ended December 31, 2018 and 2017 (the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2019 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 28, 2020 (the "Report Date").
+The Report should be read in conjunction with the consolidated financial statements including the notes thereto for the years ended December 31, 2019 and 2018 (the "Financial Statements").
 The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.